Last Updated on

 4. How do microservices save companies money?

-- Efficiency – The domain and the scope of a given microservice is small, ?so can be owned by a smaller team.
+- Efficiency – The domain and the scope of a given microservice are small, ?so can be owned by a smaller team.

-- Time to Market – Microservices increase productivity and deliver product quickly to compete in market.
-Helps in staying in front of the demands of the market.
+- Time to Market – Microservices increase productivity and deliver products quickly to compete in the market.
+It helps in staying in front of the demands of the market.
 We’ve literally been able to bring month-long cycle times down to minutes.
 In many scenarios, we see 75% faster time to market when operating in a proper microservices environment.